danielmateu/danielmateu/README.md

 # Hi, it's @danielmateu here!

-🐶 I’m interested in create projects to help friends and familly to improve their business around the web.
+🐶 I’m interested in create projects to help friends and familly to improve their business around the www.
-🌱 I’m currently learning NextJs after ReactJs -> It's a long way to the top, but I love it! 😁
+It's a long way to the top, but I love it! 😁

 <p align="center">
   <img src="https://blog.dankicode.com/wp-content/uploads/2019/07/o-que-e%CC%81-react-js.png" alt="This is an image">